Phnom Penh, Cambodia

 Hostel: Mad Monkey – We decided stay at a Mad Monkey again because of the great time we had in Phnom Penh.
 Its brand new so it’s super clean and has a nice bar and pool.
 The rooms are small (4 bed dorms) so you need to meet people in communal areas but I would stay here again.

-So that was week 1!
 Next stop Chiang Mai.